Owner-authorized agents

 Readable receipt

-The dashboard keeps calendar owners in charge of proposals, rules, keys, permissions, and decision history.
+The dashboard keeps calendar owners in charge of proposals, public links, rules, keys, requester audiences, permissions, and decision history.

 const openavail = new OpenavailClient({